Banana Pear Pie

-This was one of my favourite sweet-goodness treats on twimii.
+The Banana Pear Pie was one of my favourite sweet-goodness treats on twimii.

 How much did I actually use?
 I really have no idea.
 I used to just add things to the food mixer until I felt it looked about right.
 But that isn’t what I did in 2013.
 Instead I followed the recipe and the results were so bad that I decided to not add cornflour to the crust again.
 What had been a crumbly crust had turned into something close to lumpy baked glue.

 I only have two old recipes left to update.
-I left this one so late because I don’t know how to recreate what I did with this one – and it was really great.
+I left this one so late because I don’t know how to recreate what I did with this one.
+And I really loved it when I first made it.
 I did make it a couple of times again in the weeks after I’d made it the first time.
 I was so pleased that I had created a tasty and really really healthy dessert.